 On Wednesday Sept 2, 1914 the Battalion was visited by Brigadier-General D. G. PRENDERGAST commanding the East Lancashire Infantry Brigade.
 The following Saturday (Sept 5th) the men were asked to volounteer for overseas service by Lieut.
 Col. D. H. WADE, the Commanding Officer of the 9th Battalion.
 The Battalion entrained for Southampton, bound for Egypt, on Wednesday September 9th.
 The following day they boarded HMS Aragon, leaving at midnight bound for Egypt.

 They arrived at Alexandria on the 25th September, and were transported to the Citadel and Kasr-el-Nil barracks, Cairo.
 The previous day they suffered their first casualty when Private John Bridge (1705) died of pneumonia and was buried at sea, commemorated at the Chatby Memorial, Alexandria.

 Back home, recruiting continued at a healthy rate with more than 475 new recruits volounteering in October and November alone.

-In Egypt, the following promotions were gazetted on November 4, 1914 in connection with the Ashton Territorial Battalion:
+On Nov 1st martial law was declared throughout Egypt and Sudan and on Nov 5th war was declared against Turkey.
+The following promotions were gazetted on November 4, 1914 in connection with the Ashton Territorial Battalion:

 Captain R.B.
 NOWELL to be Major.